Tonnykimanthi/Tonnykimanthi/README.md

 # 💫 About Me:
-🔭 Hello there, Iam Tonny, a Fullstack web developer.
+🔭 Hello there, I am Tonny, a Fullstack web developer.

 ## 🌐 Socials: